redjax/redkb/docs/programming/python/pdm.md

 🔗 [PDM GitHub](https://github.com/pdm-project/pdm)

 PDM (Python Dependency Manager) is a tool that helps manage Python projects & dependencies.
 It does many things, but a simple way to describe it is that it replaces `virtualenv` and `pip`, and ensures when you install dependencies, they will be compatible with the current Python version and other dependencies you add to the project.
 Some dependencies require other dependencies, and where `pip` might give you an error about a `ModuleNotFound`, `pdm` is smart enough to see that there are extra dependencies and will automatically add them as it installs the dependency you asked for.

+!!! note

+    Unlike `pip`, `pdm` uses a `pyproject.toml` file to manage your project and its dependencies.
+This is a flexible file where you can add metadata to your project, create [custom `pdm` scripts](https://pdm-project.org/latest/usage/scripts/), & more.

 ## What problem does PDM solve?